sanskriti-jaiswal/Guest-House-Website/README.md

 # Introduction
 Welcome to my Real-life Guest House Booking Website!
+This is a real-life guest-house website revamp, aimed at enhancing user experience and attracting more customers.
 This project is a complete redesign aimed at enhancing the visual appeal, functionality, and user experience of the guest house’s online presence.
-The website effectively showcases the services offered and helps attract potential customers.
+The website effectively showcases the services offered.

-For reference, you can check out the old website here: Kingsukh Guest House(Old Version): https://www.kingsukhguesthouse.com/  .This redesign significantly improves upon it by implementing modern UI/UX principles, responsiveness, and interactivity.
+*Curious to compare?
+You can even check out the old website here to see how far it has come!*: Kingsukh Guest House(Old Version): https://www.kingsukhguesthouse.com/
+This redesign significantly improves upon it by implementing modern UI/UX principles, responsiveness, and interactivity.

 ➡️ I would love for you to check out my new design!
 Feel free to explore the improvements and share your thoughts. 😊